How long does a mortgage preapproval last?

 The only time it might not be necessary is if you’re a low-risk borrower buying a home well below your means in a slow market.
 That, or you’re buying with cash, of course.

-To start, you’ll need to submit a mortgage application to a lender.
+To get a preapproval for a mortgage, you’ll need to submit a mortgage application to a lender.

 This involves gathering documentation to prove your identity, employment, income, assets and debts.
 You’ll need: